It’s a virtualization technology that allows many virtual end-user machines to be hosted on a host server.

 Software updates configuration

 When your organization has many workstations, performing a software update can be very challenging.
-If you have 50 workstations you would have to perform 50 updates!
+If you have 50 workstations you would have to perform 50 individual updates!
 With desktop virtualization, updating the centralized server will suffice.

 Sometimes, a user’s computer fails, and has to be replaced.